DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If you are eligible, you should receive the money following successful completion of our eligibility checks.

+## Future application windows for IRPs

+Applications will open again from 30 September 2025 to end of March 2026.

+If you start your teaching job between 1 April 2025 and 31 May 2025, you can apply when applications re-open in September 2025.

+If you start your teaching job in March 2025, you can either apply before applications close at the end of March 2025 or when they open again in September 2025.

+You can apply for IRP instalment 2 once you have completed 3 full terms teaching.

+DfE cannot process late applications for the IRP.
+If you do not apply during the correct time period, DfE will not process your application.
 ## DfE eligibility requirements for IRP instalments

 ### First instalment of the IRP